 What does ‘recycled’ mean in this context?

 The recycled silver in our sterling is a mix of recycled post consumer goods and internally recycled goods.

 Our supplier takes scrap silver from jewellers, hobbyists, and other industrial uses – even old photographs! – and then refine it back to pure metals.

-These recycled elements make up the silver that we use to create our designs.
+These recycled elements are part of the silver that we use to create our designs.

 We also sell our scrap silver back to Palloys to be recycled!

 We make all of our jewellery ourselves, in our home studio in the Sunshine Coast Hinterland, Australia.